novoalab/mpileup2stats/README.md

 ## When to use EpiNano or this code?
 This code is better suited for the analysis of RNA modifications in cDNA datasets, where the per-read information is more irrelevant.
 Also, this code provides information both on mismatches as well as on RT drop-offs.

+If you are analyzing direct RNA nanopore sequencing data, EpiNano typically be a better choice.

 ## Disclaimers
 I believe that if it has a part of the gene without coverage, it may fail.
 Please let me know if this is the case (Eva)